Chris-Is-Awesome/Extra2DewMod/README.md

 - The NPC you meet at end of Syncope, his internal name is "DreamRescueNPCOsalig".
 Osalig is Swedish for "unsaved"
 - Ittle says "crap"! :mjau:

-# CONTRIBUTIONS
+## CONTRIBUTIONS
 Thank you to everyone who makes use of this wonderful mod!
 I hope it serves you well! :D If you would like to contribute or aid in development, feel free to join the [Discord server](https://discord.gg/qVjcfT2) for it!
 We can always use an extra hand!
 If you know Unity and/or C#, or have experience with reverse engineering, you can help a lot!

-# LEGAL DISCLAIMER
+## LEGAL DISCLAIMER
 We are, in no way, claiming copyright ownership of this game or any of its content thereof.
 Copyright ownership belongs to Ludosity.
-A game mod, as long as it is not for commercial gain, falls under Section 107 of the Copyright Act as "fair use" due to a) this mod is for non-commercial use, b) this mod only modifies the game's code, it does not replace any visual content with that of our own or someone else's, c) we do not feel that we are negatively affecting Ludosity's business or income from this game or its content by distributing this mod, as, if anything, it helps bring their fans together and often gets former players finding a new interest in this game, and d) we are not directly distributing Ludosity's copyrighted content; we are distributing a file that is already available to everyone, given they know where it is stored on their system.
+A game mod, as long as it is not for commercial gain, falls under Section 107 of the Copyright Act as "fair use" due to a) this mod is for non-commercial use, b) we are not redistributing copyrighted material that is not already openly available to anyone who has the game, and c) we do not feel that we are negatively affecting Ludosity's business or income from this game or its content by distributing this mod, as, if anything, it helps bring their fans together and often gets former players finding a new interest in this game, and d) we are not directly distributing Ludosity's copyrighted content; we are distributing a file that is already available to everyone, given they know where it is stored on their system.

 Please take any legal inquiries up with `Chris is Awesome#9819` on Discord, or you can make an Issue of it here.